djalbat/the-occam-user-manual/understanding-grammars.md

 ## The Florence grammar

 Some familiarity with the Florence grammar is helpful and so we look at its constituent parts now.
-To begin with, here is the definition of the `FlorenceLexer` class:
+Here is the definition of the `FlorenceLexer` class:

 ```
 class FlorenceLexer extends CommonLexer {